 A: This area is adjacent to existing vehicular routes and does not conflict with trees or emergency access.
 The food truck must leave campus frequently to dispose of regulated kitchen waste.

-Q: How will you select the vendor?
+Q: How did you select the vendor?

 Parking & Deliveries

 Q: Will there be any parking spaces?

 A: Speedway will not have parking spaces.
 Spaces along 21st Street will change to accommodate the loss of spaces on Speedway.

 A: F11 parking will move to San Jacinto and 21st Street.
 “A” parking along San Jacinto will be shifted south as will the Carpool spaces.
 ADA parking lost on Speedway (“D” permit) will be relocated along 21st Street and on Jester Circle.
 Ultimately, additional ADA parking will be lost on 21st St. When the project is complete ADA parking in this area will be decreased by approximately 20 spaces.
 However, UT D permits are now equipped with magnetic stripe on the permit that will allow access to the Brazos Garage (BRG) for parking in BRG ADA spaces for no additional fee.
 In terms of actual parking inventory, this project results in a decrease of overall parking spaces in this location of approximately 150 surface spaces.

 Q: Where will ADA parking go?